 editor.
 This column contains unique identifiers for the table

-Remove the model log before commiting to SVN repository - If you use SVN and commit your models to it, this option allows to choose whether the model log should be commited along with the model or not.
+Remove the model log before committing to SVN repository - If you use SVN and commit your models to it, this option allows to choose whether the model log should be committed along with the model or not.

 Connection timeout - Here you define the timeout for connection to the database (in seconds).